 Hadley was raised in Texas and Colorado where she was a Brownie and a Junior Girl Scout herself.
 As adult, Hadley and her family moved often following her husband’s career in those early years that saw them living in 5 US States in 8 years.

-Desiree Blickens spent 13 years as a Girl Scout from Daisy to Senior in New York state.
+Desiree Blickens spent 13 years as a Girl Scout from a Girl Scout Daisy to a Girl Scout Senior in New York state.
 Girl Scouting was an integral part of her childhood, providing some of her favorite memories.
-From a survival weekend on the grounds of West Point Military Academy, to running the lost children’s booth at the county fair, to making lifelong friends, and selling countless boxes of cookies… She loved it ALL!
+From a survival weekend on the grounds of West Point Military Academy, to running the lost children’s booth at the county fair, to making lifelong friends and selling countless boxes of cookies, she loved it ALL.

 Desiree credits her Girl Scout experience with cultivating a sense of duty to service that led her to enlist and serve in the U.S. Navy for six years.
 Following her years of Naval service, Desiree earned a Bachelor of Science in Business Administration from Old Dominion University and became a Certified Public Accountant.
-She worked in accounting until she decided to stay at home with her 3 beautiful children.
-When her oldest daughter became a Daisy, Desiree, like her own mother before her, decided to become a troop leader.
-She is a Lifetime Member and has been a leader for six years now at the Daisy, Brownie, and Junior levels, volunteered as a Service unit manager in the US, and served as an OCMT member overseas.
+She worked in accounting until she decided to stay at home with her three beautiful children.
+When her oldest daughter became a Girl Scout Daisy, Desiree, like her own mother before her, decided to become a troop leader.
+She is a Lifetime Member and has been a leader for eight years now at the Daisy, Brownie, Junior and Cadette levels, volunteered as a Service Unit Manager, an OCMT member and on the USAGSO OVP Advisory Team.
+Desiree is the recipient of the Thanks Badge, Honor Pin, Volunteer of Excellence and the Lady Baden Powell Award.

-Desiree’s passion is not only to provide a top-notch Girl Scout program for her troops but to help any and all leaders along the way.
-Desiree’s personal definition of feminism is “women helping other women be their best self.”
-She wants to help our volunteers at all levels provide a quality program without them feeling overwhelmed or getting burnt out.
-She truly believes in the Girl Scout Leadership Program and wants to see it flourish.
-Desiree believes that volunteers are the heart and soul of the Girl Scout organization and by helping them, every Girl Scout under them gains as well.
+Desiree’s passion is not only to provide a top notch Girl Scouting program for her troops, but to help any and all leaders along the way.
+Desiree strives to help other women be their best self.
+She wants to help our volunteers at all levels deliver a quality program without them feeling overwhelmed or getting burnt out.
+She truly believes in the Girl Scout Leadership Experience and wants to see it flourish.
+Desiree believes that volunteers are the heart and soul of the Girl Scout organization and by helping them, every Girl Scout under them benefits as well.
 Her goal to help other volunteers is her way of making this world a better place and being a sister to every Girl Scout.

 Ruth began her Girl Scout life when her oldest daughter became a GS Daisy; she later took on the role of leader upon moving to Okinawa, Japan.
 She has been a Girl Scout Volunteer for 28 years.
 She spent many years volunteering overseas where she was the Overseas Committee Chair (OCC) for more than three years in two locations; additional roles include Events Chair, Registrar, Secretary, Troop Consultant, Higher Awards Representative, OCC Referral Committee Chair, USA Girl Scouts Overseas-North Atlantic Facilitator, Global Facilitator, 2014 National Convention Delegate and in 2016 became a National Volunteer Partner (NVP).
 As a member of the USA Girl Scouts Overseas Global Facilitator team, Ruth assisted in the design of trainings and facilitated adult learning opportunities in Germany (various locations); Pisa, Italy; Paris, France; Rota, Spain; Singapore; Geneva, Switzerland; United Kingdom and most recently facilitated a number of virtual learning opportunities.
 Ruth was also a member of the planning team for the two USAGSO Virtual Annual Learning Conferences.
 Ruth currently resides in the United States and is the OVP / NVP Liaison and a member of the OVP Advisory Board.